Nonlinear transport of tracer particles immersed in a strongly sheared dilute gas with inelastic collisions: Introduction

 Another possible approach to achieving exact results is considering simpler kinetic models of the Boltzmann equation for IHS.
-These models are mathematically more tractable than the Boltzmann equation and typically maintain the primary physical properties of the true kinetic equation.
+These models are mathematically more tractable than the Boltzmann equation (since they usually replace the original Boltzmann collision operator by a simple relaxation term) and typically maintain the primary physical properties of the true kinetic equation.
 In particular, for elastic collisions, the well-known Bhatnagar--Gross--Krook (BGK) kinetic model \cite{BGK54,GS03} has proven to be an accurate tool to determine nonlinear transport properties, especially in shearing nonequilibrium states \cite{D90,GS03}.
 Several models have been proposed for inelastic collisions in single gases \cite{BMD96,BDS99,DBZ04}.
 However, the number of kinetic models proposed in the literature for multicomponent granular gases is much smaller.
 We are aware of only one kinetic model reported in the granular literature: the model proposed by Vega Reyes \emph{et al.} (VGS model) \cite{VGS07}.
 This contrasts with the large number of kinetic models proposed in the case of molecular mixtures (see, for instance, Refs.\ \cite{GK56,S62,H65,H66,GS67,GSB89,AAP02,HHKPW21,LZW24}).
 The VGS model is based on the equivalence between a gas of elastic hard spheres subjected to a drag force proportional to the particle velocity and a gas of IHS \cite{SA05}.
 The kinetic model is defined in terms of a relaxation term that can be selected from among the various models proposed for molecular mixtures.
 Recently \cite{AGG25}, the VGS model has been solved in three different nonequilibrium problems.
-A comparison of the results derived in Ref.\ \cite{AGG25} with those obtained from the Boltzmann equation for IHS shows a general agreement, especially when dissipation is not strong.
+A comparison of the results derived in \cite{AGG25} with those obtained from the Boltzmann equation for IHS shows a general agreement, especially when dissipation is not strong.